Lake Grassmere: Geography

 Lake Grassmere, 25 mi south of Blenheim and 6 mi south of the mouth of the Awatere River, is a shallow lagoon protected from the open sea by a single barrier beach covered by sand dunes.
 It is on the north-easterly extension of the Ward depression.

 Covering an area of 17 km2, it has no natural inflow and is prone to strong warm winds.
-Close to the sea, it also has a very high salinity.
+Close to the sea, it also has very high salinity.

 Because of these geographical characteristics, it is ideal for natural salt extraction.
 Grassmere has been divided into solar evaporation ponds.
-Seawater is pumped in, and moved between ponds over several months, increasing in salinity with each successive evaporation period.
+Seawater is pumped in, and moved between ponds over several months, increasing in salinity with each evaporation period.
 As salinity increases, crystallised salt forms and is extracted.
+These crystals give the lake a distinctive pink colour.

 Grassmere's area varies between 3500 and 4400 acre; this maximum is attained only in rare floods.
 The watershed is small.
 The climate, with a low average rainfall of 585 mm and prevailing strong and dry north-westerly winds, provides Lake Grassmere with the suitable conditions required for natural economic salt production.

+Climate

 Early history

 The Māori name for the lake is Kapara Te Hau ("wind-blown lake").
 Early whalers on the coast rendered this name “Cobblers' Hole”.

 According to Māori oral tradition, the lake occupies the site of early cultivations.
 Kupe, the navigator, is said to have poured salt water on these cultivations, thus creating the lake.

 In pre-European times it was used as a ready source of food, as it attracts a wide range of waterfowl.

 In 1832–33, a year after Ngāti Toa under the leadership of Te Rauparaha had defeated Ngāi Tahu at Kaiapoi and Banks Peninsula, Ngāti Toa visited the lake to take moulting ducks.
 A Ngāi Tahu force, having learned of this impending visit, laid an ambush.
 Scouts from Te Rauparaha's party found the locality apparently uninhabited and the canoes were driven ashore.
 On landing, the visitors were taken by surprise and sustained heavy casualties.
 Te Rauparaha was seized by Tūhawaiki, who was anxious to take him alive.
 The captive, however, after feigning resignation, was less tightly held.
 He then slipped out of his flax garment, swam to a canoe and made his escape.

 Salt industry

-Until the 1940s Grassmere's bed was a mud bath in winter and a dustbowl in summer, with the occasional natural deposit of salt.
+Until the 1940s, Grassmere's bed was a mud bath in winter and a dustbowl in summer, with the occasional natural deposit of salt.

 The salt industry began in 1943 and now occupies one-third of the suitable lake area of 3800 acre.
 The 1960 production was 17,000 tons.